nerdo/dot-emc/README.md

 Note: The ~ will only get expanded if you pass a reference to the Express app to dot-emc's init function.

+Dynamic partial view by node server render. the page model will be append to the def is def.model.

+     res.render('index', {title: 'Welcome', partialPath: 'partial'});

+in template

+     {{#def.include(def.model.partialPath, {title: 'The partial'}) }}

+or

+     {{#def.include(def.model.partialPath, def.model) }}

+Note: Also you can use the full path, such as: /www/myproject/views/partial.def

 Template Caching
 ----------------